enspirit/makefile-for-monorepos/README.md

 ## Why?

-At Enspirit for some time we have embraced *docker*, *docker-compose* and monorepositories and our team is usually rotating between 4 to 5 projects at a time.
+At Enspirit for some time we have embraced [docker](https://www.docker.com/), [docker-compose](https://docs.docker.com/compose/) and [monorepositories](https://en.wikipedia.org/wiki/Monorepo) and our team is usually rotating between 4 to 5 projects at a time.

 We wanted a way to have reproducible builds, but also tooling allowing us to work the same way on all these different projects.